migueltorrescosta/collapsedwave/content/index.md

 title: Home
 date: 2023-11-13
 ---
 Hey 👋 Collapsed Wave is a glossary of notes around Machine Learning and Quantum Theory.
 Finding notes is easy using the Search Bar.
+If this is your first time, the [[📕 Postulates of Quantum Mechanics]] are a decent starting point.

 When on a note, you can
 1. Follow the links to see relevant content.